 However, if you’re in the mood for something crunchy and refreshing, this particular combination fits the bill (celery leaves! celery leaves!)

 - 1x 14 oz. can of chickpeas, rinsed and drained

-- 1 c. mini cherry tomatoes, halved
+- 1 c. cherry tomatoes, halved

-- 1 c. cucumbers, thinly sliced
+- 1 c. sliced English cucumber

 - ¼ c.
 Kalamata olives, pitted and chopped

-- ¼ c. good quality olive oil
+- ½ c. good quality olive oil